waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **WARP_CARPET_DOWN**: Warp.
 Transitions to a different map.
 - **COUNTER**: Impassable.
 Interact to talk.
 - **PC**: Impassable.
 Interact to access Storage.
-- Status: In Victory Road Gate (23_13).
-Heading South to Route 26.
+- Status: On Route 26 (Outdoors).
+Successfully exited Victory Road complex.
-- Goal: Exit building to Fly to Goldenrod City.
+- Action: Opening Start Menu to Fly to Goldenrod City.
-- Item detected: Poke Ball at (18, 29) (Victory Road, unreachable).
+- Goal: Sell items, buy Elemental Punches, update movesets.
-- Note: Rhyhorn and Golbat encounters delayed progress.
-Resuming exit path.
+- Note: Rock Smash (TM08) will be replaced by Ice Punch.
+Dig will be replaced by ThunderPunch.